GerardoFesta/infozilla/README.md

 # infoZilla - IGES
-The `infoZilla` tool is a library and tool for extracting structural software engineering data from unstructrured data sources such as e-mails, discussions, bug reports and wiki pages.
+The `infoZilla` tool is a library and tool for extracting structural software engineering data from unstructrured data sources such as e-mails, discussions, bug reports and wiki pages, and now also from remote repositories and issues.

 Out of the box, the `infoZilla` tool finds the following artefacts: